Breakthrough/PySceneDetect/docs/reference/command-line-params.md

                               metric must exceed to trigger a new scene.
-                              Refers to frame metric delta_hsv_avg in stats file.  [default: 30.0] -m, --min-scene-len FRAMES  Minimum size/length of any scene, in number of frames.  [default: 15] -h, --help                  Show this message and exit.
+                              Refers to frame metric delta_hsv_avg in stats file.  [default: 30.0] -h, --help                  Show this message and exit.
 ```